praneethanukala/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Few list of my favorite things.
+- 🥝
+- 🍄
+- 🥑
+- 💻
+- 🎮

+These are few sample things which I will do in my daily routine life.